jeremyblackowiak/didactic-giggle/README.md

 Welcome to `didactic-giggle`!
 This project is a take-home exercise with a goal of creating an HTTP endpoint "health checker," with various conditions included.

+The program takes a YAML file of URL endpoints as an input, then every 15 seconds performs an HTTP request.
+It collects the results of the requests, then on exit presents the results as an availability percentage per domain found in the input file.
+See below for usage instructions, and see function comments for details.

 ## Overview

 ### Tools Used